Which? – Audio Branding

 An original and distinctive, fun and joyful sung mnemonic, exactly communicating the brand attributes.

-Simple, flexible and adaptable enough for local markets to arrange if necessary.
+Sonic branding that is simple, flexible and adaptable enough for local markets to arrange if necessary.

 Multiple mixes for radio and tv.
 And, a longer-form 30” ‘brand track’ which carries the same emotional DNA as the core mnemonic.